Shoulao/carousel/README.md

 # 🦊 Basic reusable carousel - Vanilla JS

 ### Presentation
+  - the styling of a carousel is fully customizable, you can add your own classes via objectStyle element like in the description below

 ### Update:
   - added onmouseover functionality - on mouse over action stops the slider